 Vivian Harsh

 Vivian Harsh is a memorial in Chicago, Cook, Illinois.
-Vivian Harsh is situated nearby to Dr. Martin Luther King, Jr. Branch Library, as well as near the fire station Chicago Fire Department Engine Comnpany 19.| Tap on a place to explore it |
+Vivian Harsh is situated nearby to Dr. Martin Luther King, Jr. Branch Library, as well as near the fire station Chicago Fire Department Engine Comnpany 19.Places of Interest Nearby

-Highlights include Victory Monument and Sunset Cafe.
+Highlights include Victory Monument and Pilgrim Baptist Church.

 Victory Monument